-The 2002 edition continued to refine testing frequencies for water-flow devices and evaluation of the annual fire pump test data.
+The 2002 edition continued to refine testing frequencies for waterflow devices and evaluation of the annual fire pump test data.
 This edition also included additional information regarding evaluation and test methods for microbiologically influenced corrosion (MIC).

-The 2008 edition increased the requirement for record retention from one year to five years in order to establish sufficient performance data to determine a performance trend with particular concern for degradation in system or component performance.
-A section permitting performance-based testing was added, providing guidance on alternative means for determining testing frequencies based on system/component failure rates.
+In the 2008 edition a section permitting performance-based testing was added, providing guidance on alternative means for determining testing frequencies based on system/ component failure rates.
 Component replacement testing tables were introduced in this edition to provide guidance for the appropriate tests to be performed following replacement of system components.
 Inspection, testing, and maintenance requirements for water mist systems were extracted from NFPA 750 and were inserted into a new chapter.
 This action consolidated inspection, testing, and maintenance requirements for all water-based fire protection systems into one document.

-The 2011 edition further updates testing frequencies based on a growing data base of inspection, testing, and maintenance records.
-In two new annexes information is provided for classification of needed repairs and hazard evaluation.
-The 2011 edition also adds new definitions differentiating the levels of deficiency for determining the priority of repair.
+The 2011 edition further updated testing frequencies based on a growing database of inspection, testing, and maintenance records.
+In two new annexes information was provided for classification of needed repairs and hazard evaluation.
+The 2011 edition also added new definitions differentiating the levels of deficiency for determining the priority of repair.